-She trained in dance therapy, butoh and somatic practices, has a double degree in Psychology and Forensic Psychology and did her postgraduate studies in Brain Sciences.
-Apart from her experience in fraud prevention and crime prevention at Lloyds and the Scottish Government, she is a certified suicide first aider and worked as a mental health practitioner for 4 years.
-During those 4 years, she counseled adults (including dancers) with anxiety, depression, bipolar, schizophrenia, eating disorders, OCD, PTSD, personality disorders among others.
-Her passion and skills in mental health are intertwined with her being,
+She trained in dance therapy, butoh, and somatic practices, has a degree in Psychology and Forensic Psychology, and a postgraduation in Brain Sciences and Psychology of Dance.
+She is a certified suicide first aider and worked as a mental health practitioner for 4 years.
+During those 4 years, she counseled adults (including dancers) with anxiety, depression, bipolar, schizophrenia, eating disorders, OCD, PTSD, and personality disorders, among others.
+Her passion and skills in mental health are intertwined with her being.

 Through her Neuroscience of Dance project and Dance Integrated Healing Method, Sophia provides neurocognitive and dance healing tools.
 She has been helping dancers and dance teachers all over the world for the past two years through 1-1 sessions and various workshops with the following key aspects: dealing with injuries, neurological recovery, overcoming struggles (memory, equilibrium, learning difficulties), improving dance environments and teaching techniques, improving mental well-being, improving dance skills, and using dance for healing purposes.
 Seeing people improving, recovering, falling in love with dance fuels her drive to do more for others.